iotaledger/wasp/packages/vm/vmcontext/workflow.md

 # Worklflow of request processing in the VM (very draft)

 ## General
 Each UTXO and off-ledger request reaches the VM wrapped in `RequestData` interface.
-The data wrapped in the `RequestData`:
+The `RequestData` wraps the following:
-* The parsed output itself (as one of `iota.go` types) or an off-ledger request with request metadata and assets
+* The parsed output itself (as one of `iota.go` types) or off-ledger request in its entirety
 * Gas budget
-* UTXO metadata if it is an output:
+* if it is an output, the UTXO metadata:
     * Transaction ID
     * Output index in the transaction
     * Milestone index which confirmed the transaction
     * Milestone timestamp

 ###  Assumptions in the VM
 * VM deals only with _correct_ UTXOs and off-ledger requests.
 If UTXO or off-ledger request does not parse as correct UTXO it should not reach the VM.
-The L1 node the Wasp it is connected to is a **trusted party**.
+  The L1 node the Wasp it is connected to, is a **trusted party**.
 So, we should not expect malicious data (like wrong unparseable UTXO) from the L1 side.
 In these situations the node just panics.
 * However, unexpected situations may happen due to asynchronicity, downtimes and so on.
 It must be processed gracefully
 * chain's *alias output* never comes as `RequestData`.
 It is early recognized and comes to VM as `anchor`.
+* if VM does not panic, it **always** produces a valid (confirmable) transaction essence and data state mutations

-A malicious data should be expected from the off-ledger.
+* A malicious data should always be expected from the off-ledger requests

 So,
 * the VM should provide reasonable reaction to any `RequestData` and any edge situation, or otherwise panic the node
 * some `RequestData` may be skipped in the processing.
 It must be deterministic